 Accepted as equivalent to one Higher as part of the overall grade profile of Highers required for entry.
 Any essential subjects at Higher should still be achieved in addition to the Foundation Apprenticeship.

-- 15 credit HNC in relevant science subject (must include Genetics unit) with A in the Graded Unit
+College HNC: 15 credit HNC in relevant science subject (must include Genetics and DNA Structure/Physiology unit) with A in graded unit

 Academic IELTS score of 6.0 (or equivalent) with no element below 5.5.